Aquilegia elegantula: Taxonomy

 Aquilegia elegantula was scientifically described and named by the botanist Edward Lee Greene in 1899.
 It is classified in the genus Aquilegia as part of the Ranunculaceae family.
 The species is probably most closely related to Aquilegia coerulea and is part of a clade containing all the North American species of columbines that likely split from their closest relatives in East Asia in the mid-Pliocene, approximately 3.84 million years ago.
 Aquilegia elegantula has no varieties, but in 1893 Paul Johannes Brühl described a variety of Aquilegia canadensis named fendleri that is considered a botanical synonym.

 Names

 The specific epithet elegantula means "little elegant one".
-Aquilegia elegantula is known by the common names western red columbine, shooting star columbine, and elegant columbine.
+Aquilegia elegantula is known by the common names western red columbine, shooting star columbine, comet columbine, and elegant columbine.
 Additional names include red columbine, crimson columbine, and Rocky Mountain red columbine.
 It is also called Rocky Mountain columbine, however both Aquilegia coerulea and Aquilegia saximontana are also known by this name.